 In the subsequent years since the article, boardgaming has blown up.
 Much of this is thanks to blockbuster titles like Ticket To Ride, Puerto Rico, Agricola, Dominion, and Pandemic – all released after this was written.
 Comparing the boardgame industry/hobby from 2002 to 2017 is like comparing the airline industry in 1950 to today.
 There are now over a thousand new games coming out every year, from both major and minor publishers and through self-publishing channels.
 Wargaming is also in a golden age.
-GMT has grown into arguably the premiere wargame publisher, flanked by companies like Multi-man Publishing, Legion Wargames, Compass Games, Worthington, OSG, DVG, Vuca, Decision Games, White Dog, Clash Of Arms, and many others.
+GMT has grown into arguably the largest wargame publisher, flanked by companies like Multi-man Publishing, Legion Wargames, Hexasim, Columbia Games, Compass Games, Worthington, DVG, Vuca, Decision Games, White Dog, Clash Of Arms, and many others.

 The Fall of Avalon Hill